ebrahimabdallah/Laravel-Up-Running/chapter 4.md

 # Echo
 * In Blade templates in Laravel, you can use the {{ }} or {!! !!} syntax to output content to the HTML page

-* **Control Structrue**
- * Most control structure in blade will be vert familiar
- * Many directly echo the name and structure of the same tag in Php
+* **Control Structure**: Blade templates provide control structures that are similar to PHP, making them familiar to developers.
 # Conditionals
 ```
 @if (Condition)